amklass11/mathy/README.md

-# Space Travelers' Hub
+# math magicia

-Space Travelers' Hub is an application that allows you to book rockets and join space missions for commerial and scientific purpose.
+math magicians is an application for math fans, a calculator app is also intgerated for users to make arithmetic calculations.

 ## Built With